hanatos/vkdt/src/tools/clut/readme.md

 will output `<camera model>.txt` the ssf, `<camera model>.html` the report, and `<camera model>.png` a plot of the ssf used in the report.

-### generating a dng
+### getting a dng/dcp

-if you don't have a native dng with the profile data, use the adobe dng creator to convert your raw files. it will fill the profile, in particular we read the following tags:
+we read the following tags as input, using `exiftool`:

 ```
 UniqueCameraModel ColorMatrix[123] CameraCalibration[123] AnalogBalance
 ReductionMatrix[123] ForwardMatrix[123] ProfilehueSatmapDims
 ProfileHueSatMapData[123]
 ```

+you can use the adobe dng creator to convert your raw files to dng. it will fill the required tags into the exif fields. alternatively, if you have an installation of an adobe tool, the `.dcp` files are understood by `exiftool` as well. they can be found in a directory like `/ProgramData/Adobe/CameraRaw/CameraProfiles/Camera/`.

 ### taking pictures of a chart